 Further compounding this problem is the game's online multiplayer functionality, in which anonymous players can either ally with you to defeat a boss, or (far more likely) pop into your game uninvited when they're 60-70 levels above you and kill you in one hit for cheap lulz, thereby causing you to lose all of your progress yet again through no fault of your own.
 Moreso because the game's terrible netcode ensures that they constantly land backstabs on you even while you're facing directly toward them on your screen.
 And unless I missed an option somewhere, there is no way to disable this feature short of pulling your system's LAN connection.
 Which, if you're playing on the XBox 360 and have a digital copy of the game, also prevents you from playing the game at all.
 Truly wonderful.

 Spoony: And people still write off the PC as a viable gaming platform for having DRM in spite of that boneheaded decision by Microsoft.
 The very same Microsoft that wanted to ban all used games from the XBox One and only repented after countless retail stores told them it would cut into their profits and they'd refuse to stock XBox One games as a result.
-Yet when their beloved console does it, they're always quick to come up with a convenient excuse about why it's okay on their platform of choice, but when it happens on yours, it's pure evil and corporate greed.
+When their beloved console does it, they're always quick to come up with a convenient excuse about why it's okay on their platform of choice, but when it happens on yours, it's pure evil and corporate greed.
 Ah the joys of cherry-picking and narcissistic platform bias...

 Throughout the whole experience, you're accompanied by a dreary, washed-out landscape of gray bricks, decayed gray and brown buildings, a cloudy gray sky, a flat gray landscape, and plenty of pitch black caves and sewers.
 This game is about as appealing to look at as goose shit...

-Spoony: The story tells us that the world is dying, but would it be too much to ask for something other than the usual "gritty" game color palette here?
+Spoony: The story tells us that the world is dying, but would it be too much to ask for something other than the usual "gritty" game color palette to look at?
 I paid a lot of money for a high-definition television capable of displaying over 16 million colors, and yet every game developer seems to insist on putting nothing but the three most unappealing ones to the human eye in their games.
 We have the technology and the talent to make beautiful games sporting captivating and imaginative world design, heartfelt and passionate storytelling on the level of a good novel and dazzling visuals that can give Steven Spielberg himself a run for his money, yet every AAA development team is so devoid of imagination or humanity that they ignore all of that and instead model their games on the most destitute stretches of North Korea...

 Brutal and reclusive dictatorship devastated by famine and disease, or From Software's latest blockbuster hit?
 Search the file name for the startling answer!